 During the shoulder seasons, combining the rain liner with good base layers and an insulated mid-layer will keep you comfortable down into the upper-50s.
 If you want to ride in colder weather than that, just order a size up and go heavy on the insulation.

-We dig that the Andes Air sneaks in just under the $300 mark, which is about the best deal going for a proper adventure jacket.
-It's not ideal for cold weather, but we'll trade insulation for ventilation any day, and have a jacket that works better during peak riding season.
+We dig that the Andes Air sells for just over $300, which is about the best deal going for a proper adventure jacket.
+It's not great for cold weather, but we'll trade insulation for ventilation any day and be more comfortable during peak riding season.

 PROS |